Jan Morris, artful travel writer who broke many boundaries, dies at 94

 “The reason why I don’t regard myself as a travel writer is that the books have never tried to tell somebody what a city is like,” she told the Independent in 2001.
 “All I do is say how I’ve felt about it, how it impinged on my sensibility.”

-Ms. Morris was often asked which city in the world, out of the hundreds she had visited, was her favorite.
+Ms. Morris was often asked which city in the world, out of the hundreds she knew, was her favorite.
 She invariably named Manhattan and Venice, both of which she visited every year.

 But she also had an abiding attachment to Trieste, a somewhat eccentric port city in northeastern Italy.
 Ms. Morris first saw Trieste in 1945, then returned periodically over the years before publishing in 2001 what she considered perhaps her finest travel book, “Trieste and the Meaning of Nowhere.”